giewendi/2196-BCHAIN/README.md

 # 2196-BCHAIN
-This repository is for school purposes only.
+This repository is for our Blockchain Course.